atifzamandev/casino-games/README.md

 Developed game play screen for the logged in users to load the selected game and button functionality to return to the games list.

+### Step 6

+Implemented category-based filtering.
+Users can filter games by selecting a category.
+Refactored categories component for scalability and maintainability.
+Extracted CategoryItem into a reusable, isolated component.
+Improved structure and readability for easier future updates

 ## Future Tasks & Suggestions

 - Extensive styling improvement such is fonts, sizing, spacing etc.